 These are accidents that occur when not at a place of work.
 These can include travelling to work, recreation time, playing sports, road collisions and domestic accidents.
 Note that part-time workers whose working hours are fewer than eight hours per week per employer are not insured against non-occupational accidents, except for travelling to and from work.

-This is associated with exposure to harmful substances while in certain types of employment, and also covers diseases that were caused or aggravated by the type of work being carried out.
+This is associated with exposure to harmful substances in certain types of employment, and also covers diseases that were caused or aggravated by the type of work being carried out.
 Occupational diseases could also be damage from continued and related exposure to something that is a feature of the type of work.

-You are covered by Swiss accident insurance from the date your contract comes into effect or on the first day you start work.
+You are covered by accident insurance in Switzerland from the date your contract comes into effect or on the first day you start work.
 Coverage ends 31 days after your contract expires or 31 days after you could have last claimed half your salary.
 In some cases, your health insurance provider will offer to extend your accident insurance coverage for a further six months.
 Ask your health insurance provider for more details.

 In some cases where Swiss accident insurance is claimed, the employee is liable.
 In this situation, your benefits might be reduced or even withheld.
 Some situations in which the employee is liable are: